Emotional Support Animals (ESA) Information

 Unauthorized animals found in Residential Life will be asked to leave immediately.
 UMBC requests that the student provide as much advance notice as possible prior to the desired move-in date so that the University can appropriately engage in the process and accommodate the student.
 Like all disability accommodations, the determination of whether or not an ESA will be permitted in on-campus housing is made on a case-by-case basis through an interactive process between the student and an SDS disability specialist.

-Requirements for Emotional Support Animals (Updated Fall 2020)
+Requirements for Emotional Support Animals

 • The care and supervision of the ESA is solely the responsibility of the student owner.
 The student owner must be in full control of the ESA at all times.
 The ESA must be maintained (kept clean, vaccinated, free from fleas, ticks, pests, illness, etc.) and may not create safety hazards for other people or the University community.

-• Animals that are intrinsically predatory or dangerous (such as certain snakes/reptiles and birds), wildlife, exotic, or endangered species (ie. primates, kangaroos), barnyard animals, and large animals unfit for University housing space will generally be excluded as ESAs at UMBC.
+• Animals that are intrinsically predatory or dangerous (such as certain snakes/reptiles and birds), wildlife, exotic, or endangered species (i.e. primates, kangaroos), barnyard animals, and large animals unfit for University housing space will generally be excluded as ESAs at UMBC.
 Exclusion determinations will be made on a case-by-case basis with SDS and appropriate University staff that may include Residential Life, Student Affairs leadership, the Environmental Safety & Health office, and University Legal Counsel.

-• An animal’s behaviors, noise, odor and waste must not exceed reasonable standards for a well behaved animal.
+• An animal’s behaviors, noise, odor, and waste must not exceed reasonable standards for a well-behaved animal.
 These factors should not create unreasonable disruptions for other residents.
 If the noise (whining, barking or meowing is excessive as judged by residence life staff) or the animal behaves in an unacceptable way and the student does not or cannot control the ESA, it is grounds to remove the ESA from the residence hall.
 Uncontrolled barking, running away from the handler, escape attempts, and aggression are examples of unacceptable behavior for an ESA (or Service Animal- dog).
 Any suspected or observed issues related to animal abuse or neglect will be reported to the proper authorities and may be subject to University disciplinary action.

 • The student is responsible for immediately cleaning up and properly disposing of the ESA’s waste and is responsible for having the equipment and means to do so.
 People who are physically unable to accomplish this task are responsible for arranging it to be done and responsible for any costs that it may incur.
 The University retains the right to designate a particular area for the ESA to relieve itself and/or for the disposal of its waste.

 • An ESA is limited to the residential space (room) of the student (except when exiting or entering the student’s residential building for relief or move-in/move-out and vet/health appointments).
 It may not be taken into bathrooms, laundry facilities, indoor recreational rooms, lounges, computer labs, study rooms, or other common areas of the residence hall.
-It also cannot be taken into classrooms, other buildings on campus such as dining halls or the library, nor can it be allowed to roam freely on campus grounds (such as off-leash).
+It also cannot be taken into classrooms or other buildings on campus such as dining halls or the library, nor can it be allowed to roam freely on campus grounds (such as off-leash).

 • The student/owner must provide the name and contact information of a person who is willing and able to take the animal in the event of an emergency.
-If an emergency/back-up contact for the animal cannot be reached, local animal control or a shelter will be contacted to take the animal if the student is unable to care for it.
+If an emergency/backup contact for the animal cannot be reached, local animal control or a shelter will be contacted to take the animal if the student is unable to care for it.

 • NOTE: In October 2020, 17 states had reported salmonella outbreaks attributed to pet hedgehogs, bearded dragons, and turtles obtained through pet stores.
 Hospitalizations and in rare instances death have resulted from salmonella outbreaks and related bacterial infections from these animals.
 At this time, UMBC reserves the right to deny these species from University housing to protect the safety of our students in the residential community.
 These animals are typically not considered common household, domesticated animals as identified under the FHA/HUD.